dotnet-script/dotnet-script/README.md

 Run C# scripts from the .NET CLI.

-## Usage
+## Prerequisites

 > What do I need to install?

 Nothing - everything is self contained from the `project.json` level.
+Just make sure you have .NET Core installed and `dotnet` available in your PATH.

+## Usage

 1> Create a `project.json` file with your dependencies and reference `Dotnet.Script` as a `tool`: